top of page

 MPsych(Clin), BPsych(Hons), PhD candidate

-Emily is a friendly and caring AHPRA-Registered Clinical Psychologist
+Hello!
+I am a friendly and caring AHPRA-Registered Clinical Psychologist

-and offers warmth, support, and non-judgement.
+and offer warmth, support, and non-judgement.

 Meet Emily

-Emily can help with
+I can help with

 • Depression and low mood